 Alright, let’s take a dive into some of those regions within the Western Cape.

 Cabernet Sauvignon is the most planted black variety, produced as a varietal wine or as part of a blend along with Merlot (which can also produced a single-varietal wine) and Syrah (which here, given the heat, will be a rich, high alcohol wine with black fruit and meaty flavors).

 However it is Chenin Blanc that is the most widely planted variety of either color.
 Today, Chenin Blanc can be produced in both dry and sweet styles.
-The best examples are those that come from the region’s old bush vines, producing concentrated wines with complex flavors and rich mouthfeel.
+The best examples are those that come from the region’s old bush vines (take note of Swartland), producing concentrated wines with complex flavors and rich mouthfeel.
 And while it may seem counterintuitive, these wines can withstand the use of barrel fermentation and oak aging, thus adding to that richness.

 But when we think of South African wine, we no doubt think of its heritage grape, Pinotage.
 Indeed, this Pinot Noir-Cinsault crossing was developed in South Africa, and though you may find some plantings in other parts of the world (like California), South Africa is still where the majority of the Pinotage grape is planted.
 For those of you unfamiliar with the grape, the wines produced from it can be both light and fruity with red berry flavors, or very full-bodied, rich, and spicy.
 It is usually produced with oak influence and, when done so, takes on a kind of trademark tasting note of coffee and/or chocolate.
 Note, this wine is also often blended with international varieties (such as Cabernet Franc), referred to as a Cape Blend.